qtnc/swan/docs/stdlib.md

 - indexOf(needle, start=0): search for needle in the list, return its position if found, -1 if not
 - lastIndexOf(needle, start=length): search for needle in the list from the end, return its position if found, -1 if not
 - length: return the number of element in the list
+- lower(needle, comparator=::<): return the index of the greatest element less or equal than needle by doing a binary search.
+This suppose that the elements are sorted.
 - pop: remove an item from the end of the list and return it
 - push(...items): add one or more items at the end of the list
 - remove(...items): remove one or more items